 - Who is considered a homeowner?

 In general, these individuals are considered owners:

-No. Taxpayers already on the program do NOT need to file a new application.
-Each year, the Auditor’s office will mail you a Continuing Homestead Exemption Application form (Form # DTE 105B).
+No. Taxpayers already on the program do not need to file a new application.
+Each year, the Auditor's Office will mail you a Continuing Homestead Exemption Application form (Form DTE 105B (PDF)).
 If no changes have occurred, you do not have to return this form.

-At the discretion of the County Auditor, you may be asked for appropriate I.D. information.
+At the discretion of the County Auditor, you may be asked for appropriate identification information.
 Providing false information on that application would be considered a perjury and subject to prosecution.
-Also, you would be barred from the program for three years thereafter and subject to repayment of any wrongfully claimed benefits plus interest on the benefits improperly received.
+Also, you would be barred from the program for 3 years thereafter and subject to repayment of any wrongfully claimed benefits plus interest on the benefits improperly received.

 - How will I know if my application has been approved?